CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-fields.md

 This field type is useful in situations if you want to allow predefined values only.
 For example, a field holding newsletter preference, that may only contain the values 'subscribed', 'unsubcribed' and 'not_set'.

+### Interest group

+An interest group is meant to contain several interest fields that all refer to interests within a certain catergory specified by the group name.
+For example an interest group 'sports' with the interest fields 'chess', 'poker', 'darts' and  'fierljeppen'.

-###Interest field
+### Interest field

 An interest field is a special kind of field that allows only two values: 'yes' or 'no'.
 It is used mainly for listing interests and preferences of contacts, hence the name.
 For example an interest field could be 'newsletter'.

-###Group name

-An interest field is always tied to an interest group.
-For example an interest group 'sports' with the interest fields 'chess', 'poker', 'darts' and  'fierljeppen'

 Note: interest fields are only available inside databases, NOT inside collections.